Nightemaire/CIV6-Mod_Infrastructure-Overhaul/README.md

 # CIV6-Mod_Automation
-A mod that aims to reduce tile building and micro-management
+A group of mods that aim to improve the utility of infrastructure